laravel/docs/queues.md

         },
     ])->dispatch();

-> {note} Deleting jobs using the `$this->delete()` method will not prevent chained jobs from being processed.
+> {note} Deleting jobs using the `$this->delete()` method within the job will not prevent chained jobs from being processed.
 The chain will only stop executing if a job in the chain fails.

 <a name="chain-connection-queue"></a>
 #### Chain Connection & Queue